guardian/price-migration-engine/lambda/README.md

 | SalesforcePriceRiceCreationComplete | NotificationHandler | Sends prices rise notification direct notification to customer via braze | NotificationSendProcessing (on failure)/NotificationSendComplete (on success) |
 | NotificationSendComplete | AmendmentHandler | Applies the prices rise amendment to Zuora | AmendmentComplete/Cancelled (if cancellation detected) |

+### EstimationHandler

+#### Generating the start date, i.e.: the day the new rate plan/price-rise comes into effect for a subscription

+1. We spread the start dates out randomly for each subscription over 3 months.

+We spread the dates out to reduce impact on our CSR's, because quite a few people cancel because of the price-rise, so if we spread it out we can reduce traffic of people calling our CSR's to cancel their subscription (you can't cancel subscriptions through manage.theguardian.com so customers are forced to phone in)

+2. We make sure the startDate of the new rate plan matches the start date of a future invoice.
+E.g.: [here is a test that generates the new startDate for a subscription:](./src/test/scala/pricemigrationengine/model/AmendmentDataTest.scala#L20-L26), it ensures the startDate is equal to the [serviceStartDate property on this invoice object:](./src/test/resources/NewspaperDelivery/Everyday+/InvoicePreview.json#L46-L66)

 ### To run lambdas locally in Intellij

 You can run or debug any of the lambdas in any deployment environment from Intellij.